Zenda (film): Music

 The music for the songs is composed by Avdhoot Gupte.

-Release
+Release and Issues

 Set to release earlier, the film was stalled by protests by Swabhiman organisation headed by Nitesh Rane, son of then Maharashtra Revenue Minister Narayan Rane, for showing his father in a poor light.

+The film was criticized by several MNS activists and leaders, although in a private screening to Uddhav Thackeray, he approved it.